Relationship

 Total Grant Amount: EUR 232,583.52

-Programme Operator: Viktor Lenac Shipyard
+Beneficiary: Viktor Lenac Shipyard

 Viktor Lenac Shipyard is one of the largest Croatian shipyards and one of the leading shipyards for ship repairs and conversion, offshore construction and repairs and steel structure production in the Mediterranean.
 The main activity is construction, overhaul, repair, conversion, and other services related to ships and floating crafts.
 Shipyard is also registered for organization activities, trade, engineering, and other services.